EnterpriseDB/terraform-provider-biganimal/docs/resources/cluster.md

 - `csp_auth` (Boolean) Is authentication handled by the cloud service provider.
 Available for AWS only, See [Authentication](https://www.enterprisedb.com/docs/biganimal/latest/getting_started/creating_a_cluster/#authentication) for details.
 - `import_from_deleted` (Boolean) Used by the import function only to import a deleted cluster
 - `maintenance_window` (Attributes) Custom maintenance window. (see [below for nested schema](#nestedatt--maintenance_window))
-- `most_recent` (Boolean) Show the most recent cluster when there are multiple clusters with the same name.
 - `pe_allowed_principal_ids` (Set of String) Cloud provider subscription/account ID, need to be specified when cluster is deployed on BigAnimal's cloud account.
 - `pg_bouncer` (Attributes) Pg bouncer. (see [below for nested schema](#nestedatt--pg_bouncer))
 - `pg_config` (Block Set) Database configuration parameters.
 See [Modifying database configuration parameters](https://www.enterprisedb.com/docs/biganimal/latest/using_cluster/03_modifying_your_cluster/05_db_configuration_parameters/) for details. (see [below for nested schema](#nestedblock--pg_config))